progmaticltd/homebox/docs/email-access-monitoring.md

 ```

-If you prefer to do it for one user only you can define a list of "trusted" countries, in the user's configuration file:
+If you prefer to do it for one user only you can define a list of "trusted" countries, in the user's configuration file.

+The user configuration file should be called `access-check.conf`, inside the folder `~/.config/homebox`.

 ```sh
 # A comma separated list of country codes to trust (e.g. FR,DE,GB)